-- Assess the real property portfolio against delineated program mission requirements by core capability at least every five years.
-More frequent reassessments are required if mission requirements change, the core capability assigned to an asset changes, the asset is repurposed, or there are major changes to the asset's physical condition or use. - (f) Performance Measures and Reporting: The Contractor is responsible and accountable for any real property under its management and control and shall assist DOE, if requested, in developing real property asset performance measures commensurate with their assigned duties and responsibilities, including: - The Contractor shall support DOE in providing and maintaining data in IPABS, the IPL, and the IFI Crosscut with high quality data inputs and timeliness of data to support EM decision-making without the need for requesting data updates on a regular basis. - DOE retains sole performance measure authority and will establish and approve all performance measures, and set expected performance outputs and outcomes in annual direction and guidance. - (g) Facilities Information Management System (FIMS).
-The Contractor shall maintain FIMS data and records, which are DOE's corporate real property inventory database for all lands, buildings, trailers, other structures and facilities, and real property in which DOE holds a legal interest in, or right to use, consisting of approximately 165 data elements to ensure the following: - Keep FIMS data elements current, adhering to and in compliance with the most current DOE "FIMS User's Guide", FIMS Data Dictionary, and annual FIMS "Reporting Deadlines and Validation Guidance" requirements; - Keep FIMS data consistent across DOE to enable comparable reporting and trend analyses; - Use FIMS data to meet FRPP requirements and the Department's Deferred Maintenance and other real property reporting requirements including, but not limited to, the Agency's yearly financial statement; - Keep Real property records supporting FIMS data (source documentation) maintained; - Record annually the results of Asset Condition Assessment Survey (ACAS), Functional Assessments, and real property utilization assessments in FIMS. - Coordinate Records management changes resulting in revisions to the FIMS User's Guide through appropriate governance; - Archive FIMS information regarding real property assets that have been disposed of, including all related institutional controls; and - Develop a completion report or equivalent document for each disposition project and include in FIMS ensuring the completion report/document describes, at a minimum, project activities, final facility status, cost information, and verification and validation that specific end-point criteria have been met.
+DOE retains sole performance measure authority and will establish and approve all performance measures, and set expected performance outputs and outcomes in annual direction and guidance.

+- (h) Facilities Information Management System (FIMS): The Contractor shall maintain FIMS data and records, which are DOE's corporate real property inventory database for all lands, buildings, trailers, other structures and facilities, and real property in which DOE holds a legal interest in, or right to use, consisting of approximately 165 data elements to ensure the following: - (1) Keep FIMS data elements current, adhering to and in compliance with the most current DOE "FIMS User's Guide", and annual FIMS "Reporting Deadlines and Validation Guidance" requirements; - (2) Keep FIMS data fields current throughout the real property asset lifecycle and align with the FIMS Data Dictionary; - (3) Keep FIMS data consistent across DOE to enable comparable reporting and trend analyses; - (4) Use FIMS data to meet Federal Real Property Profile requirements and the Department's DM and other real property reporting requirements including, but not limited to, the Agency's yearly financial statement; - (5) Keep Real property records supporting FIMS data (source documentation) maintained; - (6) Record annually the results of Asset Condition Assessment Survey (ACAS), Functional Assessments, and real property utilization assessments in FIMS. - (7) Coordinate Records management changes resulting in revisions to the FIMS User's Guide through appropriate governance; - (8) Archive FIMS information regarding real property assets that have been disposed of, including all related institutional controls; and - (9) Develop a completion report or equivalent document for each disposition project and include in FIMS ensuring the completion report/document describes, at a minimum, project activities, final facility status, cost information, and verification and validation that specific end-point criteria have been met.

-The Contractor shall annually confirm a 90% or better confidence level of FIMS data accuracy, in accordance with the FIMS User Guide, and annually provided FIMS "Reporting Deadlines and Validation Guidance" requirements and take actions necessary to correct identified discrepancies using a DOE approved corrective action plan (see Section J, Attachment J-4, Contract Deliverables) for FIMS Validation score of "Red".
+The Contractor shall annually confirm a 90% or better confidence level of FIMS data accuracy, in accordance with the FIMS User Guide, and annually provided FIMS "Reporting Deadlines and Validation Guidance" requirements and take all actions necessary to correct identified discrepancies using an DOE approved corrective action plan for FIMS Validation score of "Red".